boomcamp/django-restframework/README.md

 ### Rest swagger integration.

-We are going to integrate [django-rest-swagger](https://django-rest-swagger.readthedocs.io/en/latest/) as default api documentation.
+In this tutorial we are going to demonstrate it using [django-rest-swagger](https://django-rest-swagger.readthedocs.io/en/latest/) for documentation.

 1. Install rest swagger.